Australian Lebanese Foundation

 Dr May Chidiac is a former television journalist and media personality who became well known for her outspoken criticism of the political influence of Syria over Lebanon.
 On 25th September 2005, Chidiac lost part of her left arm and leg and nearly her life, in one of a tragic series of bombings in Lebanon targeting critics of Syria.
 Yet despite a long and difficult recovery, on July 2006 she defiantly returned to her role in the media where she continued to speak our for political freedom in Lebanon.

-In May 2014, The University of Sydney will be hosting Dr May Chidiac in her first visit to Australia where she will present a public lecture on 7th May as part of the Sydney Ideas series, and will be the guest of honour at the ALF Scholarship Dinner scheduled for 6th May.
-Please contact us if you would like to be notified of details of the events once released.
+The University of Sydney hosted Dr May Chidiac on her first visit to Australia when she presented a public lecture on 7th May as part of the Sydney Ideas series.

 His Beatitude, Patriarch Cardinal Mar Bechara Boutros al-Rahi

 In an historic first, His Beatitude Patriarch Rai, the presiding Patriarch of the Maronite Church and Cardinal of the Catholic Church, has confirmed that he will be visiting Sydney in November 2014.
 This will represent the first ever visit of Patriarch Rai to Australia and will be welcome news to the majority of Lebanese Christians across Australia.
 The Maronite Church represents one of the largest Eastern communities of the Catholic Church and is the largest and most politically influential denomination of Lebanese Christians.

 The Australian Lebanese Foundaton is honoured to be hosting Patriarch Rai as the guest of honour at a reception celebrating the 10th Anniversary of the ALF on 5th November.
 This will be the only privately sponsored event during His Beatitude's time in Sydney.